golubitsky/blog/_posts/2018-04-22-The-Meaning-Of-The-Lagrangian-Multiplier.md

 ---
-tags: svm calculus optimization chainrule
+tags: svm calculus optimization chain-rule
 ---
 <!-- TODO: As in the previous post this DeclareMathOperator should be in some centralized place somewhere. -->
 $$